SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 RESTART
 - Will restart the generator (only useful if something goes wrong or you have random settings enabled)

 Generation Options:
 - Only Image: Will only render one still image
 - Animation RAM: Will render the animation without encoding a GIF, about 2x faster, but can't export the file afterwards
-- Encode GIF: Wil lencode a GIF during the generation, so you could save it when finished.
+- Local GIF: Will encode a GIF during the generation, so you could save it when finished.
+- Global GIF: Will encode a GIF while only analyzing the first frame's colors.
+Not recommended when shifting hues.
+- Mp4: Will encode an Mp4. (not currently available)
+- All Param: Will generate all the CutFunction seeds instead of a zoom.
+- Hash Param: Like All param, but it's used to export all the unique seeds into a file.

 Help:
 - Displays this text, you might already know this though...